Josephson quantum spin thermodynamics: Josephson-Stirling Cycle:

-\end{widetext} Upper limit for $T_{L}$ and $T_{R}$ is constrained by superconducting transition temperature $T_{c}$.
-For \textquoteleft Pb\textquoteright{} superconductor, $T_{c}$ is $7$K, therefore upper limit for $T_{R}$ and $T_{L}$ is taken as $6.96$K ($<T_{c}$).
-In Figs.~3-8, we consider lead ($Pb$) superconductor, thus upper limit for $T_{R}$, $T_{L}$ is fixed at $6.96$K. From conservation of energy $W=Q$, with $Q=Q_{R}+Q_{L}$ being total heat exchanged during the cycle.
+{Upper limit for $T_{L}$ and $T_{R}$ is much smaller than the superconducting transition temperature $T_{c}$.} For \textquoteleft Pb\textquoteright{} superconductor, $T_{c}$ is $7$K, therefore upper limit for $T_{R}$ and $T_{L}$ is taken as {$3.7$K.} In Figs.~4-9, we consider lead ($Pb$) superconductor, thus upper limit for $T_{R}$, $T_{L}$ is fixed at {$3.7$K}.
+From conservation of energy $W=Q$, with $Q=Q_{R}+Q_{L}$ being total heat exchanged during the cycle.
 When Josephson-Stirling cycle acts as a heat engine, work done $W$ and efficiency of cycle is $\eta=W/Q_{R}$.
 In refrigerator mode, the work done $W$ and coefficient of performance\cite{carr} of Josephson-Stirling cycle is given as $\mbox{COP}=Q_{R}/|W|$.
-Finally, in Joule pump mode the $COP$ is\cite{biz} $(|Q_{L}|+|Q_{R}|)/|W|$ with $Q_R$ being heat released to right reservoir and $Q_L$, being the heat released to left reservoir as Joule pump coverts the work to heat and transfers it to both reservoirs.
-A cold pump, on the other hand, has $COP=|Q_R|/|W|$\cite{biz}, as in cold pump $Q_R$ is negative implying heat energy is released to right reservoir which is cold reservoir because $T_L > T_R$.
+Finally, in Joule pump mode the $COP$ is\cite{biz} $(|Q_{L}|+|Q_{R}|)/|W|$ with {$Q_R<0$ and $Q_L<0$,} as Joule pump converts the work to heat and transfers it to both reservoirs.
+A cold pump, on the other hand, has $COP=|Q_R|/|W|$\cite{biz}, as in cold pump $Q_R$ is negative implying heat energy is released to right reservoir which is cold reservoir because $T_L>T_R$.
 A cold pump is used to heat the colder reservoir by transferring heat from hotter reservoir in turn cooling the hotter reservoir.
 Please also note that the expressions for COP in case of Joule pump differs slightly from that in Ref.~\cite{biz} as we have taken the sign convention of heat flow or work done as in Ref.~\cite{bsc}.